ChainRepAI/ChainRepAI/README.md

 ### Prioritization Fee Metrics
 Two metrics form this indicator: average fee and fee standard deviation.
 Lower standard deviation implies higher wallet reputation as it reflects higher stability towards transaction management and a consistent strategy.
 Higher average prioritization fees also imply higher wallet reputation as it can imply the wallet is more confident in their transactions and take active approaches to mitigate front-running attempts.

+### Wallet Balance Volatility
+High balance volatility and large swings in available capital is often seen as a red flag as it suggests the owner may not be actively managing their risk exposure.
+Moreover, it could suggest the user is simply using this wallet as a "hot wallet", only keeping funds there temporarily when required for transactions.

+Low balance volatility combined with reliable transaction activity and "normal" volume implies very high trust and hence reputation.

 ## Example Generated Report: @frankdegods
 <img src="images/frank.png" width="300">